V1n1v131r4/My-CVEs/README.md

 * **CVE-2020-23824** ArGo Soft Mail Server 1.8.8.9 is affected by Cross Site Request Forgery (CSRF) for perform remote arbitrary code execution.
 The component is the Administration dashboard.
 When using admin/user credentials, if the admin/user admin opens a website with the malicious page that will run the CSRF. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-23824

-* **2021-3558** On Moodle 3.9.2 (core) When creating a course, you can upload HTML files as a resource.
+* **2021-3558** On Moodle 3.9.2 to 3.10.4 (core) When creating a course, you can upload HTML files as a resource.
 When uploading an HTML file containing an <input> tag that has an XSS polyglot payload as "value" it is possible to perform a Cross-Site Scripting. http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-3558